pelya/android-shmem/README.md

 Before compiling it, run
 git submodule update --init libancillary

+Also, you will need to add to your CFLAGS:
+-D_LINUX_IPC_H -Dipc_perm=debian_ipc_perm
+if you link to this library from Android code.

 The most obvious reasons to use this lib is to speed up Linux GUI applications, connected to XServer on Android - it will work for both Xtightvnc Xserver inside Linux chroot, and for standalone Xserver,